AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 ---
 # Configure a flow visualization

-Flow visualizations help you understand the journey originating from or leading up to a specific conversion event on your website or your app.
+Flow visualizations help you understand the journey originating from a specific conversion event on your website or your app.
+Or leading up to a specific conversion event.
 The visualization traces a path through your dimensions (and dimension items) or metrics.

-Flow visualizations let you configure the start or end of the path you are interested in, or analyze all paths that flow through a dimension or dimension item.
+YOu can configure the start or end of the path you are interested in.
+Or analyze all paths that flow through a dimension or dimension item.

 ![The Flow configuration screen showing the Starts with, Contains, and Ends with fields.](assets/new-flow.png)